thelmanews/th-data-utility/README.md

-# th-data-utility
+# lens-u-data-utility

-See the [component page](http://thelmanews.github.io/th-data-utility) for more information.
+See the [component page](http://thelmanews.github.io/lens-u-data-utility) for more information.